 7. To act upon unfinished business of the preceding day and resolutions lying over from the previous day, and no resolution shall lose its place on the calendar by not being acted upon on the day following that on which it was offered.

-8. Senate and House bills on third reading.
+8. Senate and House bills and joint resolutions on third reading.

-9. Senate and House bills on second reading.
+9. Senate and House bills and joint resolutions on second reading.

-10. Senate and House bills on first reading.
+10. Senate and House bills and joint resolutions on first reading.

 11. Introduction of guests.